Xatra1/aos-glass-cannon/README.md

 ## Full changelog (spoilers!):

 ### Stat Changes:
-* All enemies have their attack incrased to 80, with the exception of Balore, whose attack has been reduced to 50, and Altair, which has 255 attack.
+* All enemies have their attack increased to 80, with the exception of Balore, whose attack has been reduced to 50, and Altair, which has 255 attack.
 * All equippable items have a debuff of -50 CON.
 * All armor and some accessories now increase STR instead of DEF.
 * Broadsword, Scimitar, Claymore, Great Sword, Joyeuse, Dainslef, Tallhammer, and Ascalon now have their attack animations interrupted when landing.